Natural vs. SyntheticThe most significant difference between polyester and wool is that polyester is a synthetic fabric while wool is natural.

 Polyester isn’t known as a breathable fabric.
-Typically, these artificial fabrics can trap moisture and prevent it from escaping, which can increase your body temperature and cause night sweats.
-You’re left feeling uncomfortable and clammy, which affects your ability to sleep.
+Typically, these artificial fabrics can trap moisture and prevent it from escaping, increasing your body temperature and causing night sweats.
+You’re left feeling uncomfortable and clammy, affecting your sleep.

-Due to the number of chemicals that are found within synthetic bedding, polyester has the potential to irritate the skin and cause allergic reactions.
-What’s more, without breathability, polyester bedding creates the perfect environment for dust mites and allergens to thrive in.
+Due to the number of chemicals found within synthetic bedding, polyester has the potential to irritate the skin and cause allergic reactions.
+What’s more, without breathability, polyester bedding creates the perfect environment for dust mites and allergens to thrive.

-If you’re looking for a hypoallergenic alternative, natural fabrics and fibres are your best bet.
-At Woolroom, we have the Allergy UK Seal of Approval – meaning our products are ideal for alleviating your night-time allergies.
+If you’re looking for a hypoallergenic alternative, natural fabrics and fibers are your best bet.
+At Woolroom, we have the Allergy UK Seal of Approval — meaning our products are ideal for alleviating your nighttime allergies.
 The lack of humidity and moisture deters the allergens and provides a cleaner sleep environment.

 Find out more about how to combat allergies at night.

-Is polyester flammable?A common question around wool vs. synthetic bedding is “is polyester flammable?”.
-But as it is typically blended with other fabrics, you can’t be sure how the material will react to an open flame – and it’s not worth the risk.
+FlammabilityA common question around wool vs. synthetic bedding is “is polyester flammable?”
+But, as it is typically blended with other fabrics, you can’t be sure how the material will react to an open flame — and it’s not worth the risk.
 Most synthetics will ignite easily, burn fiercely and then melt at an alarming rate.
 What’s more, many materials use a chemical treatment to make them fireproof, but not wool.
-Instead, the natural fibre contains natural fire-retardant properties.
+Instead, the natural fiber contains natural fire-retardant properties.

 Check out our wool vs. synthetic bedding fire test to see it for yourself.

-Sleep makes us healthy, full of vitality and improves our wellbeing.
+Sleep makes us healthy, full of vitality, and improves our well-being.
 It’s one of life’s greatest gifts.
-That’s why we use natural, British wool fibres over polyester bedding fills.
-It’s natural, breathable, hypoallergenic and breathable – everything you want from your sleep environment.
+That’s why we use natural, British wool fibers over polyester bedding fills.
+It’s natural, hypoallergenic, and breathable — everything you want from your sleep environment.
 That’s the Woolroom difference.

 Discover your perfect sleep sanctuary with wool bedding.
 Order online today.